DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

 > TEMP ^

 # Why would I want this?
-This plugin is designed to help debug problems where traditional breakpoints or logging methods are insufficient.
-Often, pausing the application with a breakpoint disrupts the test case, and logging every relevant value becomes too messy.

-For example if the player throws a grenade but you notice that after a bit, the trajectory seems off.
-Debugging this can be challenging since setting breakpoints is impractical without knowing exactly when the issue occurs.

-Although logging velocity and other relevant data each frame is an option, it often results in an overwhelming amount of convoluted data to sift through.
+For example if you were trying to implement a boids system, where actors that come too close to eachother instead try to avoid eachother.
+But when the actors come close, they instead start to jitter.
+You can't place a breakpoint, because that would break the test case and logging every value would result in an overwhelming amount of convoluted data to sift through.

-With this plugin you can easily record the velocity and any other relevant data and replay it later frame by frame to see exactly when and how it goes wrong.
+With this plugin you can easily record all the relevant boid forces each frame and then replay it frame by frame, letting you see exactly when and how it goes wrong.

 # How to use
-This plugin has two main components: the root frame and the actor frame.
+This plugin has two main components: the `root frame` and the `actor frame`.

 1. **Root Frame**
    - Stores any global variables that you want to track, such as DeltaTime.